Skip to content

 0.5 / 1

-The company reports estimated figures of deforestation in it supplier operations but this does not clearly cover all deforestation since the cut-off date.
-No overall figure is provided and information is reported in the company's grievances list.
+The company reports estimated figures for deforestation in its supplier operations, but this does not clearly cover all deforestation since the cut-off date.
+No overall figure is provided, and information is reported in the company's grievances list.

 • Y